inveniosoftware-contrib/obelix/docs/quickstart.rst

 Note: This jar-file require java8 to be installed.

 .. code-block:: bash

     wget http://obelix.io/obelix.jar

 Dependencies
 ------------

-Obelix require redis to run on the host, where redis run will beconfigurable later.
+Obelix require the following software to be installed

+ - Redis
+ - Java8

 Usage
 -----